-Figure 8 shows a schematic of Si-based catalytic combustor.
-Trapezoidal channels are formed into the Si substrate using anisotropic etching of (100) Si wafer.
+Figure 5 shows a schematic of Si-based catalytic combustor.
+Trapezoidal channels are etched into the Si substrate.
 The surface area of the Pt/alumina catalytic layer is chosen as the same as that of the 0.6mm ID tube shown in the previous chapter.
 Hydraulic diameter of each channel is 261μm.

-Fabrication process starts with patterning the SiO_2 layer on a Si wafer for patterning the channel and the fluid ports followed by anisotropic etching with TMAH (Fig. 9(1)).
-The oxide mask layer is removed with BHF and a 2nd oxide layer is formed using wet oxidation for an electrical insulation layer.
+Fabrication process (Fig. 6) starts with patterning the ${\rm SiO_2}$ layer on a (100) Si wafer for the channel and the fluid ports followed by an anisotropic etching with TMAH.
+The oxide mask layer is removed with BHF and a 1μm-thick 2nd oxide layer is formed using wet oxidation for an electrical insulation layer.
 Aluminum film is then evaporated and patterned in such a way that aluminum remains only inside the channel.
-The aluminum film is transformed into alumina using anodic oxidation as described in Chap 2.
-Finally, Pyrex glass wafer is anodically bonded to the Si wafer and Pt is impregnated.
+The aluminum film is transformed into alumina using anodic oxidation as described above.
+Finally, Pyrex glass wafer is anodically bonded to the Si wafer and Pt catalyst is impregnated.

-Figure 10 shows a top view of the Si-based catalytic combustor having 8 parallel channels and two fluidic ports.
+Figure 7 shows a top view of the Si-based catalytic combustor having 8 parallel channels and two fluidic ports.
+The thickness of the aluminum is $5\mu m$.
 In our preliminary experiment, polyimide tube is attached on the top of the ports using high-temperature glue.
-Experimental data in our first run gives somewhat smaller reaction rate if compared with the tube combustor.
-More detailed experiments are under development, and will be included in the final manuscript of our paper.
+As shown in Fig. 8, preliminary experimental data gives 55% conversion for Q=10W, which is somewhat smaller reaction rate if compared with the tube combustor.
+It is conjectured that this is primary due to the thinner thickness of the alumina support.